West Street, London

 "The theme music for the cult US Fifties/Sixties TV show is iconic on its own - now verbal shorthand for anything spooky or weird.
 And weird (with a touch of funky) this new stage adaptation by Anne Washburn certainly is, interweaving eight stories from the show...
 Richard Jones's production works best when there is a sense of knowingness (the multi-tasking cast wear a variety of dodgy wigs)...
 In truth, there's rather too much pace-dragging scenery-shifting by beings in boiler suits and goggles but this tribute to the power of imagination is quirky enough to transport you as swiftly as possible from The Christmas Zone."
 The Mail on Sunday

-The Twilight Zone in London at the Ambassadors Theatre with public previews from 4 March 2019, opens on 8 March 2019, and closes on 1 June 2019
+The Twilight Zone in London at the Ambassadors Theatre previewed from 4 March 2019, opened on 8 March 2019, and closes on 1 June 2019